Dorsal column–medial lemniscus pathway: Periphery and spinal cord

 When an action potential is generated by a mechanoreceptor in the tissue, the action potential will travel along the peripheral axon of the first-order neuron.
 The first-order neuron is pseudounipolar in shape with its body in the dorsal root ganglion.
 The action signal will continue along the central axon of the neuron through the posterior root, into the posterior horn, and up the posterior column of the spinal cord.

 Axons from the lower body enter the posterior column below the level of T6 and travel in the midline section of the column called the gracile fasciculus.
 Axons from the upper body enter at or above T6 and travel up the posterior column on the outside of the gracile fasciculus in a more lateral section called the cuneate fasciculus.
-These fasciculi are in an area known as the posterior funiculus that lies between the posterolateral and the posterior median sulcus.
+These fasciculi are in an area of white matter, the posterior funiculus (a funiculus) that lies between the posterolateral and the posterior median sulcus.
 They are separated by a partition of glial cells which places them on either side of the posterior intermediate sulcus.

 The column reaches the junction between the spinal cord and the medulla oblongata, where lower body axons in the gracile fasciculus connect (synapse) with neurons in the gracile nucleus, and upper body axons in the cuneate fasciculus synapse with neurons in the cuneate nucleus.